vfiallos/Data-Analyst-Portfolio/Project_5_Data_Analysis_with_Fandango_movie_data/readme.txt

 Step 1: The main file to run is called Fandango Ratings.ipynb.

-First upload the datasets all_sites.csv and fandango_scrape.csv.
+First upload the datasets all_sites_scores.csv and fandango_scrape.csv.
 Fandango Ratings.ipynb file is already present.
 Just open the folder in Jupyter Notebook and start running each cell of Fandango Ratings.ipynb.

 Step 2: If required package is not installed, then first load and install the required package used in this project.